owenroberts/mmp460/index.md

 ---
 # MMP 460

-This is the class page from MMP 460 at BMCC.
+This is the class page of MMP 460 at BMCC.

 The class notes, schedule and assignments are all found here.